Knaak53/redemrp_localization/README.md

 ## 5. Credits

-https://github.com/kanersps for all work he dono with RedEM and RedEM Roleplay https://github.com/amakuu for all the work in RedEM Roleplay
+https://github.com/kanersps for all work he done with RedEM and RedEM Roleplay https://github.com/amakuu for all the work in RedEM Roleplay